 - Include volunteering, achievements and awards, projects, and even hobbies and interests if they’re relevant or can help prove your know-how or skills.
 You never know what small fact might end up suggesting to the hiring manager that you’re the person for the job.

-Read more: What Should a Resume Look Like in 2020
+Read more: What Should a Resume Look Like?

 7. Attach a Cover Letter to Your Barback Resume

 Now, you’ve put a lot of effort into your resume, but you probably haven’t thought about whether you should include a cover letter.
 If you want to give yourself the best possible chance to snag that interview, you should.

 Write a barback cover letter to die for with the following tips:

 - Use a modern, professional cover letter format that suits the establishments you’re applying to.